Skip to content

 disabled

 Disables the request.
 The codeblock won't be executed.
+Useful for temporarily disabling requests without deleting them.

 ```req